 Of course, this changes when your shoes happen to match your trousers.
 If these two items are the same color, then yes, you can match your socks to your shoes.

-With Tie, Pocket Square, & Other Accessories
+Coordinating Socks With A Tie, Pocket Square, & Other Accessories

 Coordinating the colors of your socks and tie is a very smart move that, when pulled off well, lends continuity and closure to an ensemble all at once.

 In this case, “matching” really means “coordinating.”
 While you can certainly wear deep purple socks in the same shade as your deep purple tie, these items are too far apart from each other physically to look unstudied.
-A better choice would be a lavender sock with plum tie, electric blue socks with a navy tie, or yellow socks with green dots paired with a forest green tie.
+A better choice would be a lavender sock with a plum tie, electric blue socks with a navy tie, or yellow socks with green dots paired with a forest green tie.

-Different Styles Of Socks
+Different Styles Of Men’s Socks

 Not all socks are created equal.
 There are many different styles to suit various occasions and personalities.